-Only use cards with the symbol

-E + disregard any cards with other symbols.
+Only use cards with the symbol E + disregard any cards with other symbols.
 The Winter Quarters and Mud cards are used.

-Corps (Order of Battle for EYLAU) Check that the following

-Check that the following corps have a scenario Esymbol: DAVOUT, LEFEBVRE, BESSIERES, GALITZINE and TUCHKOV.
+Corps (Order of Battle for EYLAU) Check that the following corps have a scenario symbol: DAVOUT, LEFEBVRE, BESSIERES, GALITZINE and TUCHKOV.